 Our attorneys’ ability to effectively use expert witness testimony has led to our many multi-million dollar verdicts.

-In order to demonstrate a link between the defendant’s negligence and our client’s injuries, these experts will examine medical records, and conclude whether the medical professional failed to meet the standard of care required by his or her profession, and compile evidence to prove the failure, such as computer simulations of the accident.
+In order to demonstrate a link between the defendant’s negligence and our client’s injuries, these experts will examine medical records, and conclude whether the medical professional failed to meet the standard of care required by his or her profession.
+They will also compile evidence to prove the failure, such as creating computer simulations of the accident.

 Our brain injury attorneys handle lawsuits regarding the following types of accidents:

-Medical Malpractice/Birth Injury: Medical malpractice occurs when a doctor, hospital or other healthcare provider deviates from the standard of care expected in the medical community, resulting in injury to the patient.
+- Medical Malpractice/Birth Injury: Medical malpractice occurs when a doctor, hospital or other healthcare provider deviates from the standard of care expected in the medical community, resulting in injury to the patient.

-At-Work Accidents: When a worker suffers a brain injury on the job, they may be able to recover compensation through workers’ compensation benefits.
+- At-Work Accidents: When a worker suffers a brain injury on the job, they may be able to recover compensation through workers’ compensation benefits.

 When an individual files a lawsuit after suffering a brain injury, they may be able to recoup compensation for economic and non-economic damages:

-Pain and Suffering: Victims of brain injuries may be eligible to pursue monetary damages for any lasting physical or emotional pain, such as brain damage or amnesia.
+- Pain and Suffering: Victims of brain injuries may be eligible to pursue monetary damages for any lasting physical or emotional pain, such as brain damage or amnesia.

-Loss of Life’s Enjoyment: In a successful brain injury lawsuit, the plaintiff may also be entitled to compensation for their inability to participate in activities that they once enjoyed.
+- Loss of Life’s Enjoyment: In a successful brain injury lawsuit, the plaintiff may also be entitled to compensation for their inability to participate in activities that they once enjoyed.

-Lost Wages: Individuals who suffer brain injuries may miss substantial time at work.
+- Lost Wages: Individuals who suffer brain injuries may miss substantial time at work.
 By filing a brain injury lawsuit, victims may be able to recover compensation for any lost wages that resulted from the brain trauma.
 Additionally, victims may also receive compensation for any damage to their future earning ability.

-Wrongful Death: When a brain injury is fatal, the victims’ family may be able to file a wrongful death lawsuit.
+- Wrongful Death: When a brain injury is fatal, the victims’ family may be able to file a wrongful death lawsuit.
 In these cases, the family can pursue compensation for any financial damages, such as funeral costs or lost wages, resulting from their loved one’s death.